XRP (XRP) Price Reaches $0.60 on Major Exchanges

-XRP (XRP) traded 1.7% higher against the US dollar during the 1 day period ending at 21:00 PM ET on July 22nd.
-One XRP coin can currently be purchased for about $0.60 or 0.00000898 BTC on major cryptocurrency exchanges.
-During the last seven days, XRP has traded up 9.4% against the US dollar.
-XRP has a market cap of $33.79 billion and $2.04 billion worth of XRP was traded on exchanges in the last 24 hours.
+XRP (XRP) traded down 0.1% against the US dollar during the twenty-four hour period ending at 23:00 PM E.T. on July 24th.
+Over the last week, XRP has traded down 0.5% against the US dollar.
+One XRP coin can now be bought for approximately $0.60 or 0.00000935 BTC on cryptocurrency exchanges.
+XRP has a market capitalization of $33.58 billion and approximately $2.16 billion worth of XRP was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.